As you've probably noticed, essay writing assignments can pop up in any class.

 Offer evidence to support this statement:

-"This act took place in an era when African Americans could be arrested and face severe retribution for comitting the most trivial acts of defiance."
+"This act took place in an era when African Americans could be arrested and face severe retribution for committing the most trivial acts of defiance."

 Include a few more supporting statements with further evidence, then use transition words to lead to the paragraph that follows.
 All of your body paragraphs should follow the pattern of statement, supporting ideas, and transition statement.